sanity-io/sanity-plugin-personalization/src/launchDarkly/launchdarkly.md

 This plugin uses [@sanity/studio-secrets](https://www.npmjs.com/package/@sanity/studio-secrets) for storing your Launch Darkly API key.
 The first time you open a document that has an experiment you will be asked to provide your API key.
 This is stored in a private document on the dataset.

 Once you have entered you API key the plugin will fetch feature flags and variants flags.
-If features/experiments are updated on LaunchDarkly you will need to refresh the page.
+If features/variants are updated on LaunchDarkly you will need to refresh the page.

-The values stored for an experiment will be the Feature Key amd the variants will stored the variation value.
+The values stored for an flag will be the Feature Key amd the variants will stored the variation value.